YosoraLife/Bookshelf-jukebox/INSTALL.md

 Note: The rotery button (sw) is connected BOTH to pin 5 and pin 29.
 When the Raspberry Pi is powered off it can be turned on by connecting pin 5 to ground.
 But when the Raspberry Pi is powered on pin 5 is exclusively used by the DAC and can therefore pin 29 is used instead.

 ## Installation of the hardware
-Download the [DietPi Bookworm](https://dietpi.com/#downloadinfo) image for Raspberry Pi 2/3/4/Zero 2 (ARMv8). unzip it with a tool like[7Zip](https://www.7-zip.org).
+Download the [DietPi Bookworm](https://dietpi.com/#downloadinfo) image for Raspberry Pi 2/3/4/Zero 2 (ARMv8). unzip it with a tool like [7Zip](https://www.7-zip.org).
 I always prefer to use [rufus](https://rufus.ie/) to flash the dietpi.img to a SD card.
 Wait for the flashing process to be finished.

 Dietpi has some great way to automate the setup process.
 Follow the follow steps in order to make use of that: